hyperledger/besu-docs/docs/HowTo/Configure/FreeGas.md

 transaction cost.

 In many private networks, network participants run the validators and do not require gas as an incentive.
-Networks no require gas as an incentive usually configure the gas price to be zero (that is, make the gas free).
+Networks that don't require gas as an incentive usually configure the gas price to be zero (that is, free gas).
 Some private networks might allocate Ether and use a non-zero gas price to limit resource use.

 !!! tip

     We use the term _free gas network_ to refer to a network with a gas price of zero.
 A network with a gas price of zero is also known as a _zero gas network_ or _no gas network_.

+!!! note

+    Networks implementing the smart contract outlined in [EIP-1820](https://eips.ethereum.org/EIPS/eip-1820) must transfer a small amount of gas (0.08 ether) to the single-use deployment account described in the EIP.

 In a free gas network, transactions still use gas but the gas price is zero, meaning the transaction cost is zero.
 Transaction cost = gas used * 0 (the gas price).